bxck75/BrainDead/README.md

 - 🤖 **Autonomy:**  autonomously breaks down complex tasks and achieves goals without requiring constant human input or manual commands for every task.
 - 📣 **Queue Prompts:** Prompt operator when action is required instead of waiting indefinitely.

-      🔴 🟠 🟡 🟢 🔵 🟣 🟤 ⚫ ⚪ 🔘🌐  Supported Actions for Platforms  🌐 🔘 ⚪ ⚫ 🔘 🟢 🟣 🔵 🔵 🟡 🟠 🔴

-          📱 Telegram   💬 WhatsApp   🌐 LINE   🇨🇳 WeChat   📧 Email   👥 Facebook

-                            🐦 Twitter   - 🐙 GitHub

-- .Additionally, you can create custom integrations using our plugin system to connect with your preferred platforms

                 🔴 🟠 🟡 🟢 🔵 🟣 🟤 ⚫ ⚪ 🔘🌐  How to try 🌐 🔘 ⚪ ⚫ 🔘 🟢 🟣 🔵 🔵 🟡 🟠 🔴